African Development Bank: Nigeria Trust Fund

 The Nigeria Trust Fund (NTF) was established in 1976 by the Nigerian government with an initial capital of $80 million.
 The NTF is aimed at assisting in the development efforts of the poorest AfDB members.

 The NTF uses its resources to provide financing for projects of national or regional importance which further the economic and social development of the low-income RMCs whose economic and social conditions require financing on non-conventional terms.
 In 1996, the NTF had a total resource base of $432 million.
 It lends at a 4% interest rate with a 25-year repayment period, including a five-year grace period.
 The loans can be used for concessional loan operations with long and short term maturity.

 Management and control

 The AfDB is controlled by a Board of Executive Directors, made up of representatives of its member countries.
 The voting power on the Board is split according to the size of each member's share, currently 60%-40% between African (or "regional") countries and “non-regional” member countries (“donors”).
-The largest African Development Bank shareholder is Nigeria with nearly 9 percent of the vote.
+The largest African Development Bank shareholder is Nigeria with nearly 9% of the vote.
 All member countries of the AfDB are represented on the AfDB Board of Executive Directors.